 If you have paid your annual CIPC renewal fees then yes.
 If not and CIPC has deregistered you then you will first need to reregister on CIPC

-Can a foreigner get a license?
+Can a foreigner get an Import / Export License?

 Yes, there are 2 scenarios 1. they have a SA bank account and a SA address, license is done as per normal 2. if not they need to have a nominated agent in SA

-Can I use someone else’s license?
+Can I use someone else’s Import / Export License?

 No, the name on the commercial invoice and the import/export license need to match, otherwise customs will not clear your goods.